oscarotero/Embed/README.md

 ### Image info

-To check the images and get the mimetype and dimmensions, we have the class `Embed\ImageInfo\Curl`.
-This class uses curl to make request, get the first bytes of the data to get the image type and dimmensions and close the connection.
+To check the images and get their mimetype and dimmensions, we have the class `Embed\ImageInfo\Curl`.
+This class uses curl to make request, get the first bytes to get the image type and dimmensions and close the connection.
 So the image wont be downloaded entirely, just until the downloaded data is enought to get this information.

 Like the resolver class, you can provide your own image class (it must implement the `Embed\ImageInfo\ImageInfoInterface`) and/or change the configuration.
 The available options are the same: